mdefenders/it-works-on-my-machine/README.md

   for better maintainability and developer experience.

 - **Pinning reusable workflows** to tagged versions (`@vX`) instead of using the `dev` reference.
+- **Job failures** Sevurity vulnerabilties haven't been fixed to demonstrate job reporting and failures handling.

 ## Architecture & Design